JULY 2025

 In early 2024, the CEF notified and later reminded administrators and college counselors at all 19 Albuquerque high schools, along with magnet schools, sports training organizations and coaches associations, of this brand new scholarship.
 Information was posted on social media and the CEF website.
 By the May 31 deadline, we had received 25 applications from graduating student athletes from high schools across the city.
 To qualify, applicants must have played a varsity sport at an Albuquerque high school, maintained at least a 3.2 GPA, and will attend a college or vocational school in the fall.
 As Chris stressed to his baseball players, education and learning are essential, as the odds of making a living playing a sport are small.

 The application process was not easy.
 Applicants were required to submit a written application, including three essays, and a video presentation.
-Among other things, they focused on the four evaluation criteriaβ€”academic record, athletic performance and achievements, community involvement, and teamwork and leadership.
+Among other things, they focused on the four evaluation criteriaβacademic record, athletic performance and achievements, community involvement, and teamwork and leadership.
 Selecting a winner similarly was not easy.
 The CEF selection committee spent hours reviewing written submissions and videos, and then met in person for the daunting yet rewarding task of learning about these students and trying to narrow down an amazing group of young Albuquerqueans to one.
-The CEF will make some changes in the scholarship for 2025, and awarding more than one scholarship is a likely modification.
+Because there were so many great applicants, and thanks to the generosity of donors, the CEF will award three scholarships in 2025β $10,000, $5,000 and $2,500.

 Applicants came from all of the traditional high school sports to newer activities such as cheer, powerlifting and pickleball.
 One finalist described the disappointing roadblocks to her goal of playing high school baseball, a struggle she faced with courage and strength, before switching to softball.
 She has accepted an offer to play college softball.
 Another discussed overcoming physical challenges at birth and an injury in high school to pursue wrestling and powerlifting with the strong support of her family, mentors and faith.
 Yet another described dealing with severe depression and efforts to obtain help.
 Most of the applicants have performed volunteer work in a variety of ways to help our community.
 The talent, drive, determination and accomplishments of this group of student athletes were inspiring and give us optimism for the future of this generation.
 There is an incredible pool of smart, talented, hard-working, goal-oriented young people across Albuquerque.

 Congratulations, Ava!
-The CEF looks forward to following Ava’s career and enlisting her as an ambassador for the CEF.
+The CEF looks forward to following Avaβs career and enlisting her as an ambassador for the CEF.

 April 2024